signalfx/splunk-opentelemetry-examples/instrumentation/java/azure-functions/README.md

 ### Create a Deployment Slot (Optional)

 By default, Azure will use a deployment slot named "Production" for an Azure Function App.
-This results in OpenTelemetry using a `deployment.environment` setting of "Production" as well, which may not be desired.

-To use a different `deployment.environment` value, we can create a different deployment slot instead.

 In my example, I created a deployment slot named "test".

 ![Deployment Slot](./images/deployment-slot.png)